hbrannan/siteArchiver/README.md

 ## QUEUE TABLE:
-Queue: (hasOne : Site)
+Task:
   - id
   - siteId

 ## Client-Facing API:

-  post /site, takes url:STRING
+  - post /site, takes url:STRING
     if calling the API directly, note:
      - API currently requests only to http:// supports only one site at a time